-Antonio Raviele is the President and Scientific Secretariat of VeniceArrhythmias – the worldwide-known workshop he actually created back in 1989.
+Antonio Raviele is the President of VeniceArrhythmias – the worldwide-known workshop he actually created back in 1989.

 After graduating with honors in Medicine and Surgery from the University of Naples in 1971, he specialized in Cardiology at the University of Florence in 1974.

 Through many years of professional activity, he has been in charge for 13 consecutive years (1995-2008) as Chief of the Cardiology Division and for 8 years (2000-2008) as Chief of the Cardiovascular Department of the Umberto I Hospital of Mestre – Venice, Italy.

 Between 2008 and 2011 he has been in charge as Chief of the Cardiology Division and Chief of the Cardiovascular Department of the Ospedale dell’Angelo of Mestre – Venice, Italy.
 He is now retired and works as cardiologist and arrhythmologist in his private office in Mestre-Venice.